Proud To Be Women Owned Business: Inspirational Women Leaders, Funding Strategies and How to Become a Certified Woman Owned Business

 In honor of International Women’s Day we are partnering with the Women’s Business Development Center to provide an evening filled with information and resources for female entrepreneurs!
 We are bringing together the Wonder Women in the Food and Beverage Industry.
 We will be hosting a panel of successful Women Owned Food concepts and leaders, as well as focusing on financing opportunities and becoming a certified Woman Owned Business.

 The WBDC will be providing more information about becoming a certified Women Owned Business and the fantastic programs and initiatives available to female entrepreneurs.
-There will also be a great networking opportunity as well as delicious snacks and products highlighting the trailblazing women and emerging female entrepreneurs.
+There will be a great networking opportunity as well as delicious snacks, beverages and products highlighting the trailblazing women and emerging female entrepreneurs.

 Katrina Markoff, Founder, Vosges Chocolates